 The market is flourishing with digital clones of the Hammond, (sometimes) cheaper than the original instrument but - most importantly - easier to transport.
 And here we are, back at wondering whether a velocity-based keyboard can be enough to reproduce the feeling and control of the original instrument.
 Manufacturers have gone a long way, using three switches per key, instead of the traditional two, on digital controllers.
 Will this be enough?
 How much are we losing of the original instrument, while trying to approximate it?
 What are we willing to exchange for cheaper and simpler designs?

-From a broader and less Hammond-centric perspective we are also studying how different mappings of the continuos key position to the generated sound affect the experience of the performer and how they can be used as performance controllers.
+From a broader and less Hammond-centric perspective I have also studied how different mappings of the continuos key position to the generated sound affect the experience of the performer and how they can be used as performance controllers.
 At some point I will get the time to write about it here and in a paper, in the meantime check out chapters 4 and 5 of my thesis.